-Trainer Instructions to Learner:

-Part 1: You are writing a two-minute paper on the material we've covered this afternoon.
-In your Participant Guide write down your responses in the t-chart.
-What are your big take-aways from today?
+Trainer Instructions to Learner: You are writing a two-minute paper on the material we've covered throughout this course.
+In your Participant Guide, write down your responses in the chart.
+What is your biggest take-away?
 How can you apply what you've learned back in your office?
-This is a quick rapid-fire writing activity, so you have two minutes to gather your thoughts and write your response.
+This is a quick rapid-fire writing activity, so you have 2 minutes to gather your thoughts and write your response.
+Be ready to share your response with the group.